labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 3. Click on the **CARTS: MERGE** button.
 4. The Genomic Objects of the 2 Gene Carts will be moved into a new Cart, called by default ’**MERGE**’.

 .. warning:: **If you need to perform another ’Merge Operation’, do not forget to rename the Cart called ’MERGE’.
-Else, the content will be overwrited.**
+Else, the content will be overwritten.**

 .. image:: img/bas18.png
 	:width: 100%